Canon G16 vs Fujifilm X70

 The Canon PowerShot G16 and the Fujifilm X70 are two digital cameras that were officially introduced, respectively, in August 2013 and January 2016.
 Both the G16 and the X70 are fixed lens compact cameras that are based on a 1/1.7-inch (G16) and an APS-C (X70) sensor.
-The Canon has a resolution of 12 megapixel, whereas the Fujifilm provides 16 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 12 megapixels, whereas the Fujifilm provides 16 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon G16 vs Fujifilm X70

 The side-by-side display below illustrates the physical size and weight of the Canon G16 and the Fujifilm X70.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X70 is notably smaller (13 percent) than the Canon G16.
 Moreover, the X70 is slightly lighter (4 percent) than the G16.
 In this context, it is worth noting that neither the G16 nor the X70 are weather-sealed.

 Concerning battery life, the G16 gets 360 shots out of its NB-10L battery, while the X70 can take 330 images on a single charge of its NP-95 power pack.
 The power pack in the X70 can be charged via the USB port, which can be very convenient when travelling.